sonallux/sonallux.github.io/docs/frontend/cypress.md

 [www.cypress.io](https://www.cypress.io)

-- Selectors/Query from testing library can be used with Cypress
+- Selectors/Query from testing library can be used with Cypress with [@testing-library/cypress](https://testing-library.com/docs/cypress-testing-library/intro/)

 ## `cy.<x>()` Functions